Smertig/banana/docs/api/tg/methods/copy_message.rst

    Unique identifier for the target message thread (topic) of the forum; for forum supergroups only

+   .. cpp:member:: optional_t<integer_t> video_start_timestamp

+   New start timestamp for the copied video in the message

    .. cpp:member:: optional_t<string_t> caption

    New caption for media, 0-1024 characters after entities parsing.
 If not specified, the original caption is kept